Heart center in Idaho Falls, Idaho

 Accredited Chest Pain Treatment Center

-Eastern Idaho Regional was the first hospital in the region to be designated as an Accredited Chest Pain Center, as well as to receive accreditations for atrial fibrillation and heart failure, by the Society of Cardiovascular Patient Care.
-To achieve these designations, we consistently meet or exceed stringent national standards and demonstrate a higher level of expertise when caring for patients with heart disease.
+Eastern Idaho Regional is designated as an Accredited Chest Pain Center by the Society of Cardiovascular Patient Care.
+To achieve these designation, we consistently meet or exceed stringent national standards and demonstrate a higher level of expertise when caring for patients with heart disease.

 We were also awarded a five-star rating from Healthgrades for our coronary intervention excellence in 2016, which put us in the top 10 percent of hospitals in the nation offering coronary intervention.